-- 1. In the Manager, select the Identity Audit > Rules > Working copies of rules category. - 2.
+- In the Manager, select the Identity Audit > Rules > Working copies of rules category. - 2.
 Select the working copy in the result list. - 3.
-Select the Assign compliance frameworks task. - 4.
-In the Add assignments pane, assign the compliance frameworks.
+Select the Assign compliance frameworks task.

+4. In the Add assignments pane, double-click the compliance frameworks you want to assign.